 As described in the City of Charleston Sea Level Rise Strategy, "Part of resilience is knowing one can't plan for everything that may occur but instead being able to deal with and adapt to unexpected situations."
 The above noted actions will improve the Town's "response to, communication during, and management of flooding and related events to minimize service disruptions and to ensure public safety and quality of life.
-The adaptation actions presented in this chapter will help improve the Town's response to, communication during, and management of flooding and related events to minimize service disruptions of new FIRM data which will result in lower flood zones island-wide.
-This will not only reduce the number of substantial improvement elevations required but also protect historic structures from damaging the character of their surrounding districts through incompatible alterations.
+The adaptation actions presented in this chapter will help improve the Town's response to, communication during, and management of flooding and related events to minimize service disruptions and to ensure public safety and quality of life.
+The Town anticipates adoption of new FIRM data which will result in lower flood zones island- wide.
+This will not only 5 reduce the number of substantial improvement elevations required but also protect historic structures from damaging the character of their surrounding districts through incompatible alterations.